 l love Orlando.
 I say that as someone who is a recent transplant from the West Coast.
-Unabashedly, I love Orlando and everything it has to offer.
+Unabashedly, I love Orlando and everything it has to offer for families visiting and living here.
 There is something for everyone and plenty of things to do in Orlando with a baby.

 Things To Do In Orlando With A Baby at Disney World

 I am a Disney fan, so it goes without question that on the list of places to visit while in Orlando, the four Disney Parks are at the top.
 We took my oldest to a Disney park for the first time when she was 9 months old.

 Watching her be able to ride almost all of the attractions with us and then seeing her reactions is something my husband and I will treasure for the rest of our lives.

 For the rides she wasn’t big enough for, we took advantage of the Rider Switch option.
 That is, we would find the person manning the line for said ride and inform them of our dilemma (wanting to ride a ride that was too extreme for our baby).

 The person would then invite one member of our party to ride while the other waited with the baby and with a Rider Switch pass.
 When the first person completed their ride experience, the second person was then allowed on without waiting in line.
 Not every ride offers this, so we always make sure to check with the ride attendants first.

 With all that said, Disney’s whole innovation for his parks were that children and adults could enjoy the attractions together.
 The parks are all baby and child friendly, even going so far as to install special baby centers for nursing moms which include a toddler feeding area and changing stations for both parents to access.

 There really is a whole world waiting to be explored at the Walt Disney World Resort, which is why it totally deserves its spot at the top of your list of things to do in Florida with a baby.